jchansen925/portfolio/ForkClone.md

 1. You will now be on a page with the heading **Create a new fork**.

-     There are two fields which are required, Owner and Repository name.
+     Two fields are required, Owner and Repository name.
 Make sure the owner is you and the repository name is correct.
-These fields should already be populated when you clicked to this page in step 2.
+These fields should already be populated when you click on this page in step 2.

     ![](CreateFork.png)

-2. Click on the green **Create fork** button on the lower right hand corner of the page.
+2. Click on the green **Create fork** button on the lower right-hand corner of the page.

     ![](CreateForkBtn.png)